JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 It didn’t say anything back.

 For some twisted reason, the silence only made it worse.
-It even prompted me to take out my phone from my back pocket and click on the name of someone who I once made a promise to.
+It even prompted me to take out my phone from my back pocket and make a call that I never thought I would make.

 The ringing continued and eventually went to voicemail.
 The rational part of my mind would have immediately hung up but it was easily overridden by both immense exhaustion and guilt.